wangerekaharun/StreamLocationSharing/README.md

 Here's a breakdown of the code above:

 1. This are top level variables for your <code>MapView</code>, <code>GoogleMap</code> and a <code>LatLng</code> object for location that you get from the attachement.
-2. This the method responsible for rendering your custom attachement UI.
-In this method, you only need to change the UI for attachements that have location.
+2. This the method responsible for rendering your custom attachment UI.
+In this method, you only need to change the UI for attachments that have a location.
 The other attachments remain unchanged.
 3. Here, you're getting the location data that you passed on your message using the <code>location</code>key that you defined earlier.
 There'
 4. You're calling the <code>createLocationView</code> which is responsible for inflating the view.
 5. Here you're initializing the <code>mapView</code> and also calling the <code>getMapAsync()</code> which sets a callback object which will be triggered when the GoogleMap instance is ready to be used by our class.
-6. Youre overriding the <code>onMapReady</code> method which is called when the map is ready to be used.
-In this method you update the map to show the location you added on your attachment.
+6. You're overriding the <code>onMapReady</code> method which is called when the map is ready to be used.
+In this method you update the map to show the location you added to your attachment.

 With the custom factory set, you now need to notify the <code>MessageListView</code> of the <code>LocationAttachmentViewFactory</code>.
 You do this as shown in the code below: